 Product perspective

+The system is divided into three products: an app for the user, a software for the municipality and a software for the system’s backend.

 The notify violations is a shared phenomenon that is triggered by the User (that has to be registered in the system) or it can be retrieved by the services offered by the municipality , the violation includes the date, the time, one or more pictures with the main picture contains the License Plate that will be recognized by the system or inserted by the user, the position that can insert by the user or retrieved by the Location system of the device, the type of the violation and the Users that has notify the violation.
 The violation accessed by the service offered by the Municipality are verified, while the violations notify by the users need to be verified.

 The SafeStreet system has also to perform Data Analysis on the streets and vehicle by highlighting the highest frequency violations, that can be useful for the User and the Municipality, that will have different level of granularity: so the user will see the aggregate Data( for example he can see the street with the highest violations), while the Municipality can see also who committed the violations.